vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 - Wait a minute and then start Prometheus.
 It should say listening at the end of console output or end of nohup.out.

 - Now go to the Prometheus http interface (http://<prometheusserverip>:9090/targets.
-If the status of the vertica-export says Down or Unknown wait 30 seconds or so then refresh..
-Repeat until it says Up.
-Now you can view the metrics
+If the status of the vertica-exporter says Down or Unknown wait 30 seconds or so then refresh.
+Repeat until it says UP.
+Now you can view the metrics.

 ### NAMES: